unaivv/expo-nextjs-monorepo/packages/ui/README.md

 # Acme UI Package

 A shared UI component library for the Acme monorepo.
-Built with shadcn/ui, Radix UI, and Tailwind CSS for consistent design across web and mobile applications.
+Built with Radix UI primitives and vanilla CSS for consistent design across web and mobile applications.

 ## 🚀 Quick Start